syncrosim/pysyncrosim/docs/quickstart.rst

     # Check to make sure IncludeOutput is now set to "Yes"
     >>> myLibrary.datasheets(name = "core_Backup")

-Now, you can use the Library `backup()` method to backup your Library.
+Now, you can use the Library :meth:`~pysyncrosim.library.Library.backup()` method to backup your Library.

 .. code-block:: pycon